watertap-org/watertap/docs/background/why_use_edb.rst

 guide, even a simple configuration dictionary can be 100s of lines of python code and involves numerous parameters that the user must provide.
 All that example did was show how to simulate water self-ionization.
 Essentially a useless problem to solve.
-Realistic chemistry may require dozens of hundreds of reactions and species.
+Realistic chemistry may require hundreds of reactions and species.
 That is where the EDB comes into play.

 Usages